roboplc/metrics-exporter-scope/proto.md

 ## Communication

-The server sends serialized metrics snapshot packets as well as informational ones to the client.
-The first packet is always an informational one.
+The server sends serialized metrics snapshot packets as well as information ones to the client.
+The first packet is always an information one.
 The client should determine the packet type according to its structure.

-### Informational packets
+### Information packets

-The informational packets are used to send metrics metadata to the client.
+The information packets are used to send metrics metadata to the client.
 The server sends such packets every 5 seconds (by default).

 ```json